-Assumption Description Weighted Average Cost of Capital (WACC) The discount rate applied is calculated with reference to a weighted av formula.
-The inputs are based on: verage cost of ca ipital (WACC) Cost of equity is calculated with the following inputs: Risk free rate for a ten-year Australian Commonwealth Government The implied risk premium, being the required increased return requirate by an investor who is investing in the market as a whole, and Risk adjustment applied to reflect the risk of the Group relative to The cost of debt has been based on an interest rate referenced in a recunderwriting letter financing facility. uired over and al the market as a bove a risk free whole.
+Assumption Description Weighted Average Cost of Capital (WACC) The discount rate applied is calculated with reference to a we formula.
+The inputs are based on: ighted average cost of ca pital (WACC) Cost of equity is calculated with the following inputs: Risk free rate for a ten-year Australian Commonwealth G overnment bond as at ba lance date, and The implied risk premium, being the required increased return required over and above a risk free rate by an investor who is investing in the market as a whole, and Risk adjustment applied to reflect the risk of the Group relative to the market as a whole.
+The cost of debt has been based on an interest rate referenced in a recent Commitment and underwriting letter financing facility.
 The allocation between the debt to equity has been applied based on a theoretical long-term capital structure for the Group (comprising 80% equity and 20% debt).
-7 The Group has assessed that a 1% change in the discount rate is reaso give rise to an impairment. nably possible.
-1 This does not give nee to an impairment.
-The Group has used the following post- tax WACC for each CGU: 30 JUNE 2021 30 JUNE 2020 30 JUNE 2021 8.9% The Group has used the following post- tax WACC for each CGU: 30 JUNE 2020 8.7% 10.1% The Group has used the following post- tax WACC for each CGU: Australia 8.9% 8.7% The Group has used the following post- tax WACC for each CGU: Australia Europe (1) 8.9% 10.3% 9.6% Money Group CGU 8.7% 10.1% 9.4%
+The Group has assessed that a 1% change in the discount rate is reasonably possible.
+This does not give rise to an impairment.
+The Group has used the following post- tax WACC for each C GU: 30 JUNE 2021 30 JUNE 2020 Australia 8.9% 8.7% Europe (1) 10.3% 10.1% North America 9.6% 9.4% (1) During the year, the previously reported Europe, Flex-e-Card Group into a single CGU.
+The comparative has been represented to reflect • . s have evolved Terminal growth rate The terminal growth rate of 3.5% (2020: 3.5%) is the average flows beyond the five year forecast period.
+The rates are constorecasts.